-Water flows in the fabric of west coast culture.
+Water flows in the fabric of West Coast culture.
 For those of us steeped in the maritime life, resisting the pull of the ocean is as futile as trying to still the tides.
-In my twenties I experimented with living away from coastal British Columbia, but I couldn’t shake a perpetual feeling of thirstiness and craving for the salty ocean air.
-I returned to Vancouver Island and now live within smelling distance of the sea once again.
+In my twenties, I experimented with living away from coastal British Columbia, but I couldn’t shake a perpetual feeling of thirstiness and craving for salty ocean air.
+I returned to Vancouver Island after five years and now live within smelling distance of the sea once again.

 With more than 27,000 kilometres of coastline, BC is home to an abundance of marine habitats and ecosystems.
 For the curious ecologist, the intertidal zones hold the most magic and inspiration.
 Immersed in seawater at high tide and exposed to wind, rain and sun at low tide, organisms that live in these areas have adapted to the necessities of both land and sea.
 Some close their shells to protect against harsh conditions, while others attach themselves in place to resist the force of persistent waves.
 An afternoon exploring tide pools can provide endless discoveries.
 Sea anemones, barnacles, crabs, sea stars and mussels are just some of the creatures that reside in these ecologically distinct places.

+One NCC coastal conservation area that holds a special fascination for me is the Clayoquot Island Preserve, located on the wild West Coast of Vancouver Island.
 Clayoquot Island enjoys a little-known history of importance in scientific studies.
-American zoologist Ed Ricketts, one of the first to explore the field of marine ecology, visited British Columbia in 1932, 1945 and 1946.
-After dropping out of university, Ricketts became a largely self-taught biologist with an intense passion for studying the west coast of North America.
+American zoologist Ed Ricketts, one of the first to explore the field of marine ecology, visited BC in 1932, 1945 and 1946.
+After dropping out of university, Ed became a largely self-taught biologist with an intense passion for studying the West Coast of North America.
 As he lacked formal credentials, much of the scientific community dismissed his ideas.

-Ricketts persevered, collecting thousands of species from the Pacific Rim’s intertidal zones and studying them in his lab in California.
-He spent weeks on Clayoquot Island, and wrote about the species he found there in his 1939 book Between Pacific Tides (co-written with Jack Calvin).
-Ed Ricketts was famous for inspiring the character of Doc in his friend John Steinbeck’s novel Cannery Row.
-In 1948, he was planning a trip to Haida Gwaii with Steinbeck, intending to complete his comprehensive study of the west coast, from Mexico to Alaska, but was killed in a car accident just days before the trip launched.
+He persevered, collecting thousands of species from the Pacific Rim’s intertidal zones and studying them in his lab in California.
+He spent weeks on Clayoquot Island, writing about the species he found there in his 1939 book Between Pacific Tides (co-written with Jack Calvin).
+Ed also happened to be best friends with John Steinbeck, who joined Ed on some of his travels and even co-wrote the ecologist’s second book, Sea of Cortez.
+Readers can meet a fictionalized version of “Doc” Ricketts in novel Cannery Row.

-Today is World Oceans Day, a day to celebrate and honour oceans across the globe.
+Today, June 8, is World Oceans Day, a day to celebrate and honour oceans across the globe.
 The United Nations officially recognized World Oceans Day in 2008.
 Oceans hold history, stories and myths; fascinating discoveries past and present.
 Water is a constant across time, language and culture.
-Let’s take today to celebrate the important research being done on waters around the globe, and appreciate the beauty and intricacies of ocean life.
+Let’s take today to celebrate the important research being done on waters around the globe and appreciate the beauty and intricacies of ocean life.